ankeesler/btool/doc/plan.md

 ## Chores

-- How do we know when we need to inject libpthread?
-Look for <thread>?
 - We could use meta-programming to make currenter cache build up-to-date-ness
 - Where are we copying that we don't need to?
 More pass-by-reference?
   - Can the string manipulation in these fs functions be cleaned up at all?